 Some tattoo removal options on the market pose serious risks to your skin and possibly health.
 Home remedies—including home laser removal—are ineffective and often dangerous.
 Some may fade a tattoo slightly, but they won’t remove it completely.
 At the same time, they can cause extensive skin damage.
 Let’s take a look at several types of tattoo removal methods to compare the risks they present.

-Another method called dermabrasion involves sanding off the epidermis.
+- Salabrasion: This method involves sanding off the epidermis – breaking the skin and using a salt paste to draw the ink out.
+This technique can only lighten the tattoo slightly (in a best-case scenario), and its invasive nature means it brings a high chance of side effects or prolonged healing.
 Needless to say, this is extremely painful.
 People undergo multiple dermabrasion sessions in an effort to remove a tattoo—usually without the results they were looking for.
 Moreover, this can lead to substantial scarring, according to the American Society of Plastic Surgeons.

 Is laser tattoo removal safe?
 Absolutely.
 In fact, laser removal is the only truly safe tattoo removal option.
 Thus, experts like medical professionals recommend this method far more than any other.
 That’s why it’s the tattoo removal option that Removery uses.